-On December 24, 2004, Orly and Danny experienced the devastation caused by the Tsunami on the Bay of Bengal coast in Tamil Nadu, near Pondicherry, India.
-They arrived 2 months before to try to join Auroville community, with their 3 children.
+On December 24, 2004, Orly and Danny witnessed the devastation caused by the Tsunami on the Bay of Bengal coast in Tamil Nadu, near Pondicherry, India.
+They arrived in India 2 months before the fateful day of the disaster to be a part of Auroville community, with their 3 children.
 Orly is a social worker and papier-mache artist.
 Danny was an auditor for large telecommunication corporates.
 The Tsunami devastation, combined with Orly’s and Danny’s professional experience, gave birth to the Wellpaper as a Tsunami rehabilitation program.

 THE WELL IN WELLPAPER